Lowest $K$-types in the local Langlands correspondence: Introduction

 The paper divides naturally into two parts.
 The first part, in \S \ref{sec:structure_theory}--\ref{sec:local_langlands}, leads up to our description of the local Langlands correspondence.
 Section \ref{sec:structure_theory} introduces the vocabulary (strong real forms, \texttt{KGB} elements) that is needed on the $G$-side, and Section \ref{sec:structure_LG} collects basic structure theory on the $\lgr{G}$-side.
 The exposition of the refined Langlands parametrization is in \S \ref{sec:dictionary_KGB_charcompgroup} and \S \ref{sec:local_langlands}.

 The second part of the paper turns to lowest $K$-types.
 Section \ref{sec:ric_temp} fills in the details concerning the tempiric representations discussed above, and their Langlands parameters.
-Section \ref{sec:r_groups} is concerned with the forgetful map $\phi \mapsto \phi_c$ and the reduction theorem announced in \S \ref{sec:program_rgroups}; there we prove our main results, Proposition~\ref{prop:injectivity} and Theorem~\ref{main_theorem_rgroups}.
+Sections \ref{sec:waldspurger} and \ref{sec:r_groups} are concerned with the forgetful map $\phi \mapsto \phi_c$; there we prove our main results, Proposition~\ref{prop:injectivity} and Theorem~\ref{main_theorem_rgroups}.

 The \hyperref[sec:appendix]{Appendix} discusses the relationship between the refined Langlands correspondence of Section~\ref{sec:local_langlands} and Whittaker data.